StartBlogWebsite maintenancePagespeed analysis made easy - measure the loading time of my homepage with one mouse click

 How fast is my website?

 The offers for measuring online loading times are large and confusing.
-The mere time it takes for my homepage to load is not very meaningful - more important is an assessment of the degree of optimisation: Is the loading time "good" or "bad", is there still room for improvement?
+Simply stating the time it takes for my website to load is also not very meaningful - it is more important to assess the degree of optimisation: Is the loading time "good" or "bad", is there still room for improvement?

 These three services each give an overall rating between 0 and 100 and list the criteria evaluated in detail.